The basic bracelet beading supplies that are needed for your beginning projects will be our topic for discussion.

-The last item on our list of basic bracelet beading supplies...
+The last topic on our list of supplies to discuss...

 Let's talk in more detail of the basics of beads.
 We'll look at shapes and sizes of beads, hole sizes of beads, things you will need to look out for and even some fun, helpful bead charts.

 So visit there now before moving on to any of the tutorials, which is coming up next.